BLCM/BLCMods/Pre Sequel Mods/WhatLake/Readme.md

 Patch notes will be listed below, higher is more recent.
 _______________________________________________________________________________________________________________
+--9/6 Patch: The One About Pistol and SMG Tuning--

+--General Gear--

+Jakobs Snipers:

+Increased damage scalar from 5.0 to 5.1

+Increased base Fire Rate from .7 to .8.

+Improved base Reload Speed, from 3.5 to 3.3.

+--Unique Gear--

+-Assault Rifles-

+Long-Distance:

+Increased Status Effect Damage by 30%.

+Reduced Projectile Speed bonus from 100% to 80%.

+Succubus:

+Now correctly deals 25% additional Critical Hit Damage like the card says, was previously 20%.

+-Lasers-

+Longest Yard

+Increased damage scalar from 5.0 to 5.5.

+Increased Magazine Size from 24 to 30.

+-Pistols-

+Closing Statement:

+Increased damage bonus from 12.5% to 20%.

+Improved Reload Speed by 15%.

+Globber: Projectiles now bounce up to 10 times, from 3.

+Transistor:

+Removed text incorrectly stating Shock Status Effects were guaranteed.

+Pebble Pistol:

+Damage bonus reduced from 100% to 85%.

+Reduced Fire Rate penalty from 50% to 40%.

+Reduced base Reload Speed by ,25 seconds.

+Increased base Magazine Size by 2.

+Vortex Launcher:

+Reduced Fire Rate penalty from 75% to 20%.

+Increased Reload Speed bonus from 50% to 66%.

+Increased Swap Speed bonus from 35% to 50%.

+-SMGs-

+The Cog:

+Reduced base Magazine Size by 15.

+Increased maximum Continuous Fire Bonus from 100% to 150%.

+Reduced damage bonus gained per shot from 4% to 2%.

+Full Cleanse:

+Increased Status Effect Damage bonus from 20% to 40%.

+Hailstone:

+Increased Grenade Damage radius from 125 to 150 units.

+Increased Status Effect Chance bonus from 25% to 37.5%.

+--Rocket Launchers--

+Removed incorrect text claiming the Nukem Forever could spawn as Elemental.

+--Enemies / Drops --

+Boomer now has two 25% chances to drop from his loot pool, up from one 20% chance.

+Boomer now properly drops the Baby Boomer.

+Teh Earworm now properly drops all three of its drops, previously would not drop any.
+_______________________________________________________________________________________________________________
 --9/4 Patch: The One About The Jump Patent--

 --Characters--